FreeAllMedia/conan/README.md

 # Conan.js

-## Barbarically simple asynchronous code deployment with Node.js
+## Barbarically simple deployment with Node.js

 Asynchronous code deployment library.
 Easily triggered via revision control systems such as Git, Mercurial, or Subversion with a built-in WebHook server.